-As at 31 December 2014, the Group had a total of 1,611 (2013: 1,551) employees.
-The total remuneration costs incurred by the Group for the FY 2014 were approximately RMB60.6 million (2013: approximately RMB50.7 million).
+As at 31 December 2015, the Group had a total of 1,495 (2014: 1,611) employees.
+The total remuneration costs incurred by the Group for the financial year 2015 were approximately RMB90.7 million (2014: approximately RMB60.6 million).
 We review the performance of our employees annually and use the results of such review in our annual salary review and promotion appraisal, in order to attract and retain valuable employees.
-The Company adopted a share option scheme to enable it to grant share options to, among others, selected eligible employees as incentive or reward for their contributions.